Privacy Notice of BUENA VISTA REGIONAL MEDICAL CENTER

 MEDICAL STAFF.
-This Notice also describes the privacy practices of an "organized health care arrangement" or "OHCA" between the Hospital and eligible providers on its Medical Staff.
-Because the Hospital is a clinically-integrated care setting, our patients receive care from Hospital staff and from independent practitioners on the Medical Staff.
-The Hospital and its Medical Staff must be able to share your medical information freely for treatment, payment and health care operations as described in this Notice.
-Because of this, the Hospital and all eligible providers on the Hospital’s Medical Staff have entered into the OHCA under which the Hospital and the eligible providers will:
+This Notice also describes the privacy practices of the physicians, nurse practitioners and other health care professional on our medical staffs (collectively "Practitioners") and other health care providers that provide health care services in our hospitals, clinics and other sites.
+Legally this is called an "organized health care arrangement" or "OHCA" between the UnityPoint Health ACE and eligible providers on its Medical Staff.
+Because the UnityPoint Health ACE is a clinicallyintegrated care setting, our patients receive care from UnityPoint Health ACE staff and from independent practitioners on the Medical Staff.
+The UnityPoint Health ACE and its Medical Staff must be able to share your health information freely for treatment, payment and health care operations as described in this Notice.
+Because of this, the UnityPoint Health ACE and all eligible providers on the UnityPoint Health ACE's Medical Staff have entered into the OHCA under which the UnityPoint Health ACE and the eligible providers will:

-• Obtain a single signed acknowledgment of receipt; and
+• Obtain a single signed acknowledgment of receipt

-• Share medical information from inpatient and outpatient hospital visits with eligible providers so that they can help the Hospital with its health care operations.
+• Share health information from inpatient and outpatient hospital visits with eligible providers so that they can help the UnityPoint Health ACE with its health care operations